The Trials of Harry S. Truman: The Extraordinary Presidency of An Ordinary Man, 1945-1953

 Truman's nearly eight years in office also opens a bright window onto mid-20th-century America, and a vibrant cast of characters, including rivalrous politicians; a generation of powerful columnists; the new breed of atomic scientists, and the commanding figures of World War II, along with such personalities as Joseph McCarthy, Billy Graham, and Mickey Spillane—all in an unsettled time of a federal "loyalty" program and rumors that Adolf Hitler was alive and living in Argentina.
 One never forgets that this self-described common man, born in the Nineteenth Century, set the nation on a course that, for better or worse, continues into the Twenty-First.

-Some early pre-publication comments include:
+Pre-publication comments include:

 "Pitch-perfect…. clear-eyed, wise, and compassionate—in a word, humane.
 Jeffrey Frank's lovely book lets us see up close how Harry Truman's decisions, sometimes considered, sometimes not, laid the foundation for the kind of world power the United States is today."

-—Louis Menand, Pulitzer Prize winning author of The Free World and The Metaphysical Club
+—Louis Menand, Pulitzer Prize-winning author of The Free World and The Metaphysical Club

 "A remarkable window into America's great Cold War president.
 Because Frank is such a sublime writer, his heroic recounting of the Truman presidency is dazzling.
 This is intellectual biography at its absolute finest."